-The first thing you will notice is a lack of clarity in your vision once the lens moves off center.
+The first thing you will notice is a lack of clarity in your vision once the lens moves off-center.
 You will probably feel a faint sensation under your upper eyelid this is called "foreign body sensation."

-How Do I remove A Contact Lens Stuck In My Eye?
+How Do I Remove A Contact Lens Stuck In My Eye?

 Don't panic, the lens can not get lost behind your eye, so it's in there somewhere.

-Thankfully, it’s pretty easy to dislodge one of these contacts by closing your eye and gently guiding the contact back into place with your fingers.
+Thankfully, it’s pretty easy to dislodge one of these contacts by closing your eyes and gently guiding the contact back into place with your fingers.
 You might have to use quite a few re-wetting drops to properly move the contact lens into place.